Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Summary

 \acknowledgements We thank M. Bieringer, Department of Chemistry, University of Manitoba, for providing the InMnO$_3$ single crystals and K. Kohn, Waseda University, for providing the ErMnO$_3$ single crystals.
-We also thank A. Cano and A. Mozzafari for helpful discussions.
+We also thank A. Cano and A. Mozzafari for helpful discussions and M. Miller for graphical assistance.
 Computing resources were provided by the Euler cluster at ETHZ and CSCS under project IDs eth3 and s889.
 This work was supported by the Swiss National Science Foundation through the National Center of Competence in Research (NCCR) MARVEL, by the ETH Zurich, and has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme grant agreement No 810451.
+S.M.G. was supported by the Quantum Information Science Enabled Discovery (QuantISED) for High Energy Physics (KA2401032) at LBNL.
 Work at the Molecular Foundry (S.M.G) was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.

 \begin{widetext}